margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 I remember feeling concerned about healing from racial prejudices.
 I remember praying with the prayers of African American mothers for the African Americans and then an African American man telling me I would be a good mom.
 I remember questioning if I was a lesbian or not and actually imagining if I was a lesbian, transgender, and someone asked me if I was a lesbian.

+## My Mom and I ##
+My mom and I are on different journeys.
+We are two different people with two different perspectives and career projectories.
+I began to grow deeper in understanding the perspective of President Barack Obama's mother.
+I tried to at least.
+I realized the connection between the Arab world and Spain.
+I realized the connection between the woman who inspired MLK, Jr.
+I realized that Norfolk is not that different from Memphis or Nashville.
+There are common truths, roots, binds, images, stories, and scenery with shipping, trains, trucks, racial tension, and civil rights.
+I realized the importance of true self-government.

+## God Blesses the Broken Roads ##
+"God blesses the broken roads"

+## The Side Roads ##
+The side roads that lead to new surprises and destinations I love.
+You don't know where they are going.
+They beg you to question what's down them.
+They ask you to explore and walk down an unknown path.
+They call you to see something different and go on a detour.
+Through the orange gates, across the white fence.

+## If I Had Not Done This...Reasoning ##
+If I had not...then ...

 ## Where I am weak, you are strong ##
 Where I am weak, you are strong